Asbestos in Wyoming

 Vermiculite refineries were also a significant part of Wyoming’s industrial economy.
 Four refineries received shipments of Libby’s contaminated vermiculite.
 Workers at these refineries handled as many as 221 shipments of vermiculite from the W.R.
 Grace mine.

 Black Hills Power’s facility in Osage was constructed with asbestos insulation around its boilers.
 Anyone who worked for the company prior to 1993 may have been exposed to the toxic mineral.
 By 1993, however, the company had completed an abatement project.
 Although some encapsulated asbestos was left in place, the facility was deemed safe.

 Similarly, PacifiCorp’s Dave Johnston Power Plant was built with asbestos insulation surrounding the boiler machinery.
 In 2007, the company began installing air pollution control equipment to help reduce the risk of exposure to various contaminants.

-As with many private buildings constructed before the 1980s, the University of Wyoming was built with contaminated materials.
-In 2009 the college was issued a violation by the Department of Environmental Quality for failing to conduct asbestos inspections and remove asbestos-contaminated materials before demolishing several campus buildings.
-As a result, asbestos-containing materials were scattered during the demolition.
+The University of Wyoming had asbestos materials.
+The Department of Environmental Quality issued a violation in 2009.
+It was for failing to conduct asbestos inspections.
+And failing to remove asbestos-contaminated materials before demolishing several campus buildings.
+As a result, asbestos-containing materials got scattered during the demolition.